garrows/browser-serialport/README.md

 This library only works in a [Chrome Packaged App](http://developer.chrome.com/apps/about_apps.html) as this is the only way to get access to the [serial ports API](http://developer.chrome.com/apps/serial.html) in the browser.

-If you want help making your first Chrome App, read the getting ["Create Your First App"](http://developer.chrome.com/apps/first_app.html) tutorial.
+If you want help making your first Chrome App, read the ["Create Your First App"](http://developer.chrome.com/apps/first_app.html) tutorial.

 There is currently no Firefox extension support but that might come soon if possible.